SkafteNicki/dtu_mlops/s1_development_environment/terminal.md

 ## Exercises

+???+ note "Windows users"

-1. (Windows users) We highly recommend that you activate *Windows Subsystem for Linux*.
+    We highly recommend that you install *Windows Subsystem for Linux* (WSL).
+This will install a full Linux system on your Windows machine.
 Please follow this [guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Remember to run commands from an elevated (as administrator) Windows Command Prompt.
-You can in general complete all exercises in the course, but some are easier to do if you run from WSL.
+You can in general complete all exercises in the course from a normal Windows Command Prompt, but some are easier to do if you run from WSL.

+    If you decide to run in WSL you need to remember that you now have two different systems, and install a package on one system does not mean that it is installed on the other.
+For example, if you install `pip` in WSL, you need to install it again in Windows if you want to use it there.

     If you decide to not run in WSL, please always work in a Windows Command Prompt and not Powershell.

-2. Open a terminal.
+1. Open a terminal.
 It should look something like below

     <figure markdown>
     ![Image](../figures/terminal.PNG){ width="1000" }
     </figure>

-3. To navigate inside a terminal, we rely on the `cd` command and `pwd` command.
+2. To navigate inside a terminal, we rely on the `cd` command and `pwd` command.
 Make sure you know how to go back and forth in your file system.
 HINT: try [tab-completion](https://en.wikipedia.org/wiki/Command-line_completion) to save some time.

-4. The `ls` command is important when we want to know the content of a folder.
+3. The `ls` command is important when we want to know the content of a folder.
 Try to use the command, and also try it with the additional option `-l`.
 What does it show?

-5. Make sure to familiar yourself with the `which`, `echo`, `cat`, `wget`, `less` and `top` commands.
+4. Make sure to familiar yourself with the `which`, `echo`, `cat`, `wget`, `less` and `top` commands.
 Also familiarize yourself with the `>` operator.
 You are probably going to use some of them throughout the course or in your future career.
 For Windows users these commands may be named something else, e.g. `where` command on Windows corresponds to `which`.

-6. It is also significant that you know how to edit a file through the terminal.
+5. It is also significant that you know how to edit a file through the terminal.
 Most systems should have the `nano` editor installed, else try to figure out which one is installed in your system.

     1. Type `nano` in the terminal